svenmalvik/blog/docker-never-comes-alone.md

-# Docker & Friends.
+# Docker And Friends.
-When we start a Docker project, many other technologies are often involved, technologies that we might not have considered at the start.
-In this post I will tell about my views about Docks, and what to think about before starting with Docker.
+_When we start a Docker project, many other technologies are often involved, technologies that we might not have considered at the start.
+In this post I will tell about my views about Docks, and what to think about before starting with Docker._

 ## Docker for private use
 A few years ago I wrote a Python script that would make sure I got more Twitter followers.
 The script had some addictions to modules that I installed with pip - a packet manager for Python.
 I remember that the installation of Python and beep was bumpy.
 The Ubuntu version I used came with Python 2, but I needed Python 3 and a similar version of the pip.
 It took some time before everything was in place, just because I had not used these technologies before.
 I put the script and addictions into a Docker image.
 This way I avoid installing again later.